A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 The park has over 100 kilometres of trails, including the 22-kilometre trek to the top of the Giant.
 This challenging, full-day hike comes with an incredible reward: scenic views of Lake Superior from the top of Ontario’s tallest cliffs.

-The park is located about an hour’s drive east of Thunder Bay.
-Pick up a day use permit at the Marie Louise Lake campground and continue down Highway 587 to the South Kabeyun trailhead, at the small community of Silver Islet.
-The trail starts easy along Lake Superior, with points of interest like the Sea Lion rock arch and the sheltered waters of Tee Harbour and Lehtinen’s Bay.
-It’s all uphill from here, eventually arriving at a huge balcony of flat rock, the chest of the Sleeping Giant and one of Canada’s most recognizable landmarks.
+The trail begins easily along Lake Superior, with points of interest such as the Sea Lion rock arch and the sheltered waters of Tee Harbour and Lehtinen’s Bay.
+Next, it’s all uphill with several stunning lookout viewpoints, eventually arriving at a huge balcony of flat rock, the chest of the Sleeping Giant and one of Canada’s most recognizable landmarks.

 More Sleeping Giant adventures:

-- The Silver Islet General Store is a must-stop in a quaint community that was once the site of the world’s most lucrative silver mine
+• The Silver Islet General Store is a must-stop in a quaint community that was once the site of the world’s most lucrative silver mine.

-- Thunder Bay-based Sail Superior offers half- and full-day sailboat and Zodiac powerboat trips for a unique perspective of the Sleeping Giant
+• Thunder Bay-based Sail Superior offers half- and full-day sailboat and Zodiac powerboat trips for a unique perspective of the Sleeping Giant.

 Hike the inland sea in Nipigon